Effective Ways to Control Squash Borers in the Vegetable Garden

 If your squash plants are wilting, it may be because of this pernicious pest

-The wingspan of the adult female squash-borer moth is 1 in. to 1-1/2 in.
+The wingspan of the adult female squash-borer moth is 1 inch to 1-1/2 inches.
 At bottom—eggs (left) and larva (right).
 Illustration: Susan Carlson

 Out-patient surgery.
 If you suspect borers, carefully slit the stem and remove the larva with your knife.Photo/Illustration: Marc Vassallo

 Say you’re new to gardening and you’re growing squash for the first time.
 One day you notice the plants are suddenly wilting.
 If watering doesn’t help, you might ask neighbors or friends for advice.
 But what if you are without nearby friends who can take a look, or those who do can’t explain what they see?
 Here are some basic steps to take in figuring out what’s wrong, then deciding on a logical pest-control strategy.
 While our discussion here applies to squash vine borers, a similar approach can be taken with other pest problems.

 Often the sight of the pest itself alerts you to a potential problem.
 But just as frequently, it is a symptom you notice first, like the squash plants suddenly wilting or collapsing.
 Watering doesn’t help, so you wonder what to do next and whether the problem will spread to other squashes.

 Then you closely examine the main stem of the plant, or the portion of the vine that has died back, and see one or more holes with a greenish, moist, sawdust-like material on the ground and within the hole.
 Guessing that something has entered the stem, you slit open the stem near the hole.
 Aha!
 Inside you find a brown-headed, fat, white larva, about ¾ inch long.
 There is more of the wet sawdust material, which by now you realize is the excrement, or frass, from the insect.